Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

--   It looks like there were 42% of the orders made in cities categorized as “B”, 31% of orders made in cities categorized as “C”, and 27% of the orders made in cities categorized as “A”.
+-   It looks like there were 42% of the orders made in cities categorized as “B”, 31% of orders made in cities categorized as “C”, and 27% of the orders made in cities are categorized as “A”.

 `What is the customers' occupation that has the most orders in the last month?`